evilsoft/crocks/docs/src/pages/docs/getting-started.md

 import crocks from 'crocks'

-// still imports entire object, but removes name-spacing import { and, liftA2 }  from 'crocks'
+// still imports entire object, but removes name-spacing import crocks from 'crocks' const { and, liftA2 } = crocks

 // pluck anything that does not require name-spacing const { safe, isNumber } = crocks